shinokada/vimnotes/notes/notesvim.md

     :w # :write, :update, no file name.
 It will use the title.

+## Note directory

+All notes are saved in .vim/bundle/vim-notes/misc/notes/user/ directory

 ## Edit

     :Note filetitle # use tab completion